rangle/apollo-rest-example/README.md

 # apollo-rest-example

-Demo of using REST calls via Apollo Server
+Demo of wrapping a REST API Server via Apollo Server.

-## Start API Server
+## Start REST API Server

 ```bash
 cd graphql-server
 yarn start # or `yarn watch` for dev
 ```

-Changes are only stored in memory, so all data is reset when restarting the server.
+_Changes are only stored in memory, so all data is reset when restarting the server._

-You can see all data via `http://localhost:8080/books`.
+You can see all currently stored data via [`http://localhost:8080/books`](http://localhost:8080/books).

 ## Start Apollo Server